Weave Code

 • Laravel-Native Integration: The package is purpose-built for Laravel (with backward compatibility for older versions) and leverages Laravel’s service provider/facade patterns, making it a seamless fit for Laravel-based applications.
 The package auto-discovers in Laravel 5.5+, reducing manual configuration overhead.

-• Modular Design: The package follows a clean, modular architecture with configurable themes, generators, and runtime overrides, allowing for high customization without code changes.
+• Modular Design: The package follows a modular approach with configurable themes, generators, and runtime overrides, allowing for high customization without modifying core logic.

-• Intervention Image Dependency: Relies on the intervention/image library for image processing, which is a well-maintained, widely adopted package.
-This ensures compatibility with Laravel’s ecosystem and reduces vendor lock-in.
+• Intervention Image Dependency: Relies on the intervention/image library for image processing, which is a well-maintained, widely adopted package in the PHP ecosystem.
+This ensures compatibility with GD/Imagick drivers and avoids reinventing image manipulation logic.

 Integration Feasibility